• Latest

 For shy individuals, parties are often an overwhelming sensory overload, exhausting, and even intimidating.
 The unfamiliar environment is filled with loud conversations, music, and strangers all vying for attention – making meaningful connections nearly impossible.

-Many people feel confused as to why they hate parties when everyone else seems to revel in the atmosphere of these vibrant get-togethers.
+Many people feel confused about why they hate parties when everyone else seems to revel in the atmosphere of these vibrant get-togethers.

 12. Isolation